WOLFRAM

 Making Variables Final

 To prevent further modification of a variable, it can be made final.
-The value is still editable in the class in which the variable is made final, but but not from any class creating a component of that class or extending that class.
+It will still be possible to modify the variable in the class in which it is made final, but not from any class creating a component (instance) of that class or extending that class.

-To make a variable final, click the edit icon next to its edit field.
+To make a variable final, click the arrow next to the edit icon of the variable.
 In the menu that is shown, click final.
-A check mark to the left of final is an indication that it has been made final.
+A check mark to the left of final is an indication that the variable is final.

-Sometimes the final item is disabled and cannot be clicked.
+Sometimes the final menu item is disabled and cannot be clicked.
 It happens when a variable is implicitly final.
-For instance, if you have a model with a resistor component and you make the resistor component final, all of the variables inside the resistor will indirectly also become final.
-When viewing the variables of the resistor component, you will not be able to change their final property, as the effective final property is associated with the resistor and not the variable.
+For instance, if you have a model with a resistor component and you make the resistor component final, everything inside the resistor component will also become final.
+When viewing a variable of the resistor component, you will not be able to change its final property, as the final property is applied to the resistor as a whole.

 Editing Type Parameters for a Variable